Is it ok to have a Flu jab if I am pregnant or trying for a baby?

 Yes.
 There is now wide experience of using flu vaccines during pregnancy, and pregnant women are known to be at significantly increased risk from complications of H1N1 and perhaps seasonal flu as well, so vaccination is strongly advised.

-If you are considering pregnancy in the coming months, it would also be sensible to consider vaccination before you become pregnant.
+If you are considering pregnancy in the coming months, it would also be sensible to consider vaccination before you conceive and become pregnant.